r10r-org/ws-client-mock-machine/README.md

 The problem
 -----------
-If you are using Play then you'll also likely use Play's nice http library WsClient.
+If you are using Play then you'll also likely use Play's nice http library [play-ws](https://github.com/playframework/play-ws).
-And because you are a professional you do test your code - don't you?
+And because you are a professional software developer test your code - don't you?

-But testing play-ws in a mocked fashion is really cumbersome - mostly because you cannot simply mock an interaction, but you have to mock a chain - from url() - to request - to response.
+But writing mocked tests for play-ws is cumbersome.
+Mainly because you don't have to mock only one class and one call but an interaction chain - from WsClient.url() to WsRequest to a WsResponse.
+In between are a lot if methods like addHeader, addQueryParameter, withAuth, post and many many more.

-Well.
-You can do that, but that is annoying.
+Doing that setup for every single of your testcases is annoying and repetitive.

 The solution
 ------------
-WsClientMockMachine!
-It is basically a read-to-use mock for wsClient.
-It has all basic interactions already mocked and you can use it straight away.
+WsClientMockMachine a read-to-use mock for wsClient.
+It has all basic interactions already set up so you can use it straight away.
+Just drop WsClientMockMachine instead of wsClient and verify the interactions.

 Examples
 --------